 What to eat?

-Burmese cuisine is not popular as its neighbor countries such as Thai, Chinese or Vietnam.
+Burmese cuisine is not as popular as its neighbor countries such as Thai, Chinese or Vietnam.
 However, it still has its own characteristics and unique.
 Here are top 5 dishes that 365 Travel highly recommend you to try when coming to Myanmar

 – Mohinga (Burmese fish noodle soup): This is one of the most well-known dishes in Myanmar and usually eaten for breakfast.
 It is made from round rice noodles served in an herbal-fish broth.
 The tasty broth includes turmeric, ginger, chili powder, garlic and lemongrass